This blog may contain affiliate links. Read our disclosure policy for more info.

 - Peace of mind – When booking with tour operators you find in person on the street or in small booking offices, you are often promised one thing and given another.
 This online platform holds tour operators accountable with a written description of inclusions as well as the opportunity for customers to leave reviews.

 Check out the Viator website here!
+Or, for more info, read our detailed review about Viator here.

-6. When is the best time to visit the Sea to Sky Gondola?
+5. When is the best time to visit the Sea to Sky Gondola?

 Your ticket is valid for the entire day, so you’re not restricted to a certain time slot, but we think it’s best to head up in the morning.
 This way, you can avoid the crowds (especially in summer) and enjoy more peace and quiet as you soak in the beautiful views at the top.

-If you can’t make it in the morning, then we recommend going around 3 pm, when the midday crowds are starting to leave.
+If you can’t make it in the morning, then we recommend going around 3 pm, which is when the midday crowds are starting to leave.
 This will still give you a couple of hours to explore before the last gondola of the day at 6 pm.

-7. When is the Sea to Sky Gondola open?
+6. When is the Sea to Sky Gondola open?

 The Sea to Sky Gondola is open from 9 am until 5 pm, and the last gondola goes down at 6 pm.
 The hours used to change throughout the year, but now they stay the same every day!